trwa ładowanie strony

 Society

-The Wielkopolska Region is inhabited by about 3.5 million people.
-Current demographic trends, such as: population migrations, the aging of the society, changes in the family model and a decrease in birth rate, affect many areas of life: the labor market, the housing market, the health and social care system, education, and the transport system.
-Consequences of the progressive aging of the population may in the near future turn out to be a particularly significant issue.
+The Wielkopolska Region is inhabited by approximately 3.5 million people.
+Current demographic trends, such as population migration, the aging process of society, changes in the family model and a decline in birth rate, are affecting many areas of life: the labor market, the housing market, the health care and social care system, education, and the transport system.
+The consequences of the progressive aging of the population may prove to be a particularly important problem in the near future.
 Negative demographic processes, even though slower than in other parts of the country, are shaping the future of the Wielkopolska society.
-Demographic changes affect the supply and demand of specific social services, the potential of human and social capital, the development of innovativeness of the economy - the development of new branches of the silver and white economy.
+Demographic changes affect the supply and demand of specific social services and the development of new branches of the silver and white economy.

-One of the challenges faced by the Region Local Government is maintaining social cohesion.
-Demographic changes in intra-regional terms - especially those caused by migration - affect local labor markets (e.g. the phenomenon of washing away human capital resources), the social structure of inhabitants and the related structure of the local economy.
-The use of employees from outside our country by employers, and recently also the influx of migrants from Ukraine, result in the need to adapt public services to foreigners and their social integration.
-The growing migratory traffic puts pressure on the development of transport services in the individual and collective dimensions.
-With the number of children decreasing, the education sector will also need transformation.
-The challenge is to counteract deurbanization and chaotic suburbanization, which result in a decrease in the population of cities in favor of the surrounding functional areas.
-Effective integration of development planning is necessary in this respect.
+Challenges faced by the Regional Government include maintaining social cohesion.
+Demographic changes from an intra-regional perspective - especially those caused by migration - affect local labor markets (e.g. the phenomenon of washing out human capital resources), the social structure of residents and the related structure of the local economy.
+Employers' use of employees from outside our country, and recently also the inflow of migrants from Ukraine, result in the need to adapt public services to foreigners and their social integration.
+The growing migration traffic puts pressure on the development of individual and collective transport services.
+With the number of children decreasing, the education sector will also require transformation.
+It is a challenge is to counteract deurbanization and chaotic suburbanization, they result in a decline in the population of cities in favor of the functional areas surrounding them.
+In this regard, it is necessary to effectively integrate development planning.

-In order to increase the social security of the inhabitants of the region, it is necessary to: improve access to public goods and services and activate people who are excluded, marginalized or at risk of the phenomena to participate in various spheres of socio-economic life.
-Eliminating the threat of poverty and its inheritance will affect the social cohesion of the region and the development of the economy.
+To increase the social security of the region's inhabitants, it is necessary to: improve access to public goods and services and activate people who are excluded, marginalized or at risk of the phenomena to make them participate in various spheres of socio-economic life.
+Eliminating the threats of poverty and its inheritance will affect the region's social cohesion and economic development.

 The Condition and structure of the population of the WIELKOPOLSKA REGION